octobercms/docs/3.x/extend/console-commands.md

 $bar->finish();
 ```

-For more advanced options, check out the [Symfony Progress Bar component documentation](https://symfony.com/doc/2.7/components/console/helpers/progressbar.html).
+For more advanced options, check out the [Symfony Progress Bar component documentation](https://symfony.com/doc/current/components/console/helpers/progressbar.html).

 ## Registering Commands

 #### Registering a Console Command

 Once your command class is finished, you need to register it so it will be available for use.
-This is typically done in the `register` method of a [Plugin registration file](../plugin/registration.md#oc-registration-methods) using  the `registerConsoleCommand` helper method.
+This is typically done in the `register` method of a [plugin registration file](./extending.md) using  the `registerConsoleCommand` helper method.

 ```php
 class Blog extends PluginBase